Generic Drug FAQs

 Ask your doctor or pharmacist for information about your generic drugs.
 Be aware that your generic drug may not look like the brand name product.
 When you use generics, and you get refills, your generics may not look similar from refill to refill because the pharmacy may stock different generic manufacturers for your medicine.

+Most prescription bottle labels in the US now list the manufacturer name, shape, markings and color of the medicine on the label itself.
 You can use the Drugs.com Pill Identifier to identify generic drugs by color, shape, or markings.

 You may also search the Drugs.com Generic Drug Database for more information on available generic products.